Skip to content

 The Nine Required Elements (16 CFR § 314.4)

 2. Conduct a written risk assessment: Identify foreseeable internal and external risks to the security, confidentiality, and integrity of customer information, and assess whether your current safeguards adequately control those risks.
+The assessment must be documented and dated — an undated risk assessment carries little weight in an FTC investigation.

 3. Design and implement safeguards: Based on your risk assessment, put controls in place.
 The rule specifies eight categories of required safeguards, detailed in the section below.